Hello people, I have extensively researched a plastic material known as UHMW, known for its rigidness. Without further ado, let’s begin.

 - The simple molecular structure gives an edge to UHMW in terms of surface and chemical properties rarely seen in high-performance polymers.

-- It has excellent resistance from water, moisture, UV radiation, chemicals, and micro-organisms, but certain aggressive agents can easily attack it.
+- It has excellent resistance to water, moisture, UV radiation, chemicals, and micro-organisms, but certain aggressive agents can easily attack it.

 - Under tensile stress, it will misshape or deform continually for the time the stress is present.